Zooming Through the Autumn

 Your Zoom Season Pass

-In order to make "Zooming Through the Autumn" on-line term as flexible as possible, we are again offering a single payment "season pass" which will entitle you to join any or all of the spring sessions below.
-The Spring Zoom Season Pass costs just £25 for members or £35 for non-members*.
+In order to make "Zooming Through the Autumn" on-line term as flexible as possible, we are again offering a single payment "season pass" which will entitle you to join any or all of the autumn sessions below.
+The Autumn Zoom Season Pass costs just £15 for members or £25 for non-members*.

-Note:- The non-member price of £35 means you get the Spring Zoom Season Pass and Guild Membership, entitling you to member discounted prices for all our other autumn and future spring term courses until the end of April 2022.
+Note:- The non-member price of £25 means you get the Autumn Zoom Season Pass and Guild Membership, entitling you to member discounted prices for all our other autumn and spring term courses (both Zoom and Venue) until the end of April 2024.